jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/TunableDirectory.md

 This directory clusters every adjustable value in `TeamCode` by what the driver station team actually tunes—launcher speed, drivetrain motion, intake flow, vision alignment, etc.—instead of by source file.
 Each table calls out where a number lives, whether it affects **TeleOp**, **Autonomous**, or **Both**, how the robot behaves when it changes, and which copy to edit when multiple values interact.

+**2025-12-30 update:** No new tunables were added in the latest maintenance pass; this directory was refreshed to stay aligned with the current Limelight odometry guardrails and build fixes.

 > **How to read the tables**
 >
 > * **Parameter** — Name of the constant, field, or call that you edit in code.